mmick66/kinieta/README.md

 | **"brw"** or **"borderWidth"**    | UIColor       | screen points |`layer.borderWidth` |
 | **"crd"** or **"cornerRadius"**   | UIColor       | bevel radius | `layer.cornerRadius` |

+Note: When two synonymous keys (like "bg" and "background") are passed in the same list the most verbose (ie. "background") will win over and the other will be silently ignored.

 ### Easing